What Is a Compa Ratio & How to Calculate It

 Bottom Line

 There are many sources of information that can help you calculate compa ratio.
 Pay close attention to job duties and not just job titles, as those vary from company to company and industry to industry.
-Once you’ve determined the compa ratio for each position at your company, you can use the data to make strategic business decisions which may ultimately help you retain your top performers.
+Once you’ve determined the compa ratio for each position at your company, you can use the data to make strategic business decisions that may ultimately help you retain your top performers.